axfreeman/hugobook/content/docs/example/_index.md

 ---
-title: "Welcome to the game of life"
+title: "Welcome to the game of capitalism"
 weight: 1
 bookFlatSection: true
 ---

 # Introduction

-WTF
+General explanation here